|Posted by emel on March 15, 2013 at 6:40 PM|

 It is pretty easy to find a high trafficked forum that is related to your industry.
 Often times, one would be able to contibute to a post with minimal time and effort.
 Usually, it is answering question about your field that you come across on a daily basis.
 Forum posts can be one of the fasted ways to build backlinks.
 Search engines realize that some can contain spam.
 It is important to complete profiles and contribute to the website.
 It is also preferred that the forum relates to your search keywords.
 Here is an example of a air conditioning contractor's profile on HVACSite, an air conditioning forum.

 Social medias are one of the more common and known websites that have user profiles.
 Most of them are all nofollow links but I could only assume that a significant amount of activity would be required.
 I do believe some social medias, even less known, can provide some good link juice.
-One of them is Shoutlife and here is a Shoutlife user profile.
+One of them is Shoutlife and where you can create a profile.

 Many web directories have a profile page as well, often times it is the listing detail page.
 While the link juice generated wildly varies, often times these pages will stay indexed if some unique content or description exists.
 If the description is copied off another, this page may likely not be indexed.